-If a student is not to participate for more than one day in physical education due to a health condition, please provide the school with a note from your healthcare provider.
-Students with physical limitations such as asthma, diabetes, seizures, or other illness/health concerns need their record updated annually.
+Ref: SB Policy: 604.06 If a student is not to participate for more than one day in physical education due to a health condition, please provide the school with a note from your healthcare provider.
+Students with physical limitations such as asthma, diabetes, seizures, or other illness/health concerns need their records updated annually.
 CONTACT THE SCHOOL NURSE IMMEDIATELY AT 308-487-7425.